-For any enquiries related to admissions please email the Office Manager, Lourdes De Lucia: firstname.lastname@example.org
+For any enquiries related to admissions please email our Office Manager, Lourdes De Lucia: firstname.lastname@example.org

 When we admit pupils, we prioritise children with statements of special educational needs.
-Then, if our academy is oversubscribed, we offer places to children in the following order of priority:
+Then, if we are oversubscribed, we offer places to children in the following order of priority: